emqx/emqx-usage-example/multi-tenancy/README.md

 - Use TLS certificate OU (Organizational Unit) as MQTT client tenant ID.
 - Use tenant ID as client topics mountpoint.
-- Use HTTP authentication for fine-tuned per-tenant authentication and authorization.
+- Use HTTP authentication which can validate tenant ID.

 ## Tenant ID extraction